Paul Saladino: Collaborations

 Saladino describes himself as an "adventure buddy" of another carnivore diet influencer, Anthony Gustin, founder of online food store Perfect Keto.
 The pair visited the Hadza people of Tanzania in 2022, promoting them as a dietary model; Saladino said "The Hadza are the closest thing we have to a time machine."
 According to science writer Dorsa Amir, "the idea that the 'correct' diet is an ancient one is also the backbone of fads like the paleo diet, [and] Saladino's carnivore diet."
+Saladino is the founder of Heart & Soil, an Austin, Texas-based company producing food supplements.
+Saladino co-owns it with fellow carnivore diet influencer Brian Johnson, known as Liver King.
+Heart & Soil sells bottles of encapsulated organ meat-based supplement products and liver pills.

-He collaborated with California luxury grocery store Erewhon Market in 2023 on the store's Raw Animal-Based Smoothie, which mixes kefir (fermented milk), beef organs, "Immunomilk" (a product made of freeze-dried cow's colostrum), raw honey, blueberries, bananas, lucuma fruit sweetener, coconut cream, sea salt and maple syrup, with the beef organs and Immunomilk provided by Heart & Soil.
-The smoothie retails for $19.
+He collaborated with California luxury grocery store Erewhon in 2023 on the store's Raw Animal-Based Smoothie, which mixes kefir (fermented milk), along with other ingredients, with beef organs and "Immunomilk" (a product made of freeze-dried cow's colostrum).
 The raw milk was supplied by California-based Raw Farms, until it switched to pasteurization after tests of its milk turned up positive for H5N1 influenza A virus.
 Consuming raw animal meat poses a risk of bacterial infection.

 Influence and reception

 Saladino influenced low carb diet entrepreneur Dave Asprey and celebrity Heidi Montag.
 He has appeared on Joe Rogan's podcast, the first time in 2020, which greatly expanded his audience and profile.
+Alexei Anisin has written that his medical background and "pseudo-academic" style has allowed Saladino to give a perceived "scientific authority" to his content, while Saladino remains personally accessible to viewers, which in combination with the high production quality of his videos has led his viewers to trust him.
+Hafiz Rashid of The New Republic has described Saladino as an "infamous pseudoscience health influencer".

 According to science communicator Joseph A. Schwarcz, "Fearmongering has become an industry, and Saladino is a head honcho in this arena.
 The usual technique [for Saladino] is to pick a scientific study that finds some risk and then exaggerate it without taking into account type and extent of exposure."
 Schwarcz says that Saladino "thinks that lamb testicles and raw liver are healthy, and cruciferous vegetables like broccoli, Brussels sprouts, chard and kale are 'bulls–t.'
 These, Saladino says, should be avoided because 'once chewed they produce sulforaphane, which is toxic to humans.'
-Actually, sulforaphane has been shown to be an anti-carcinogen", describing Saladino's health claims as "laughable".
+Actually, sulforaphane has been shown to be an anti-carcinogen".